 Charlotte, the story goes, later got engaged to an Ohio lawyer.
 On the day of that wedding, the lawyer brandished his gun and said there would either be ‘a wedding tonight or a funeral tomorrow.’

-Burnside was promoted to lieutenant in 1851 and assigned to Fort Adams in Newport, R.I., the next year.
-There he was luckier in love; he met, courted and married Mary Richmond Bishop of Providence.
+The army promoted Burnside to lieutenant in 1851 and assigned him to Fort Adams in Newport, R.I., the next year.
+There he was luckier in love.
+He met, courted and then married Mary Richmond Bishop of Providence.

 He resigned from the Army in 1853 to develop the Burnside carbine at his Bristol Rifle Works in Rhode Island.
 When it looked as if he would get a large government contract, he borrowed money and boosted production.
 The contract fell through when a competitor bribed the Secretary of War to break Burnside’s contract.
 Burnside declared bankruptcy and sold his possessions and patents.